Pia Tjelta & Adrian Rawlins

 The best performances come from Pia Tjelta as Ellida, Adrian Rawlins as Wangel, her struggling husband, and company founder Kåre Conradi (looking, coincidentally, very like his RSC counterpart, Greg Doran) as the increasingly manipulative figure of Arnholm.
 Tjelta’s performance is alive and real rather than otherwordly, so her inability to resist the baleful influence of a mysterious seaman is a real shock.
 When she slips into subtitled Norwegian, which she does when talking of the sea, the production really catches light as an energy courses through her.
 Rawlins plays Wangel, her long-suffering but controlling husband, as dishevelled, good hearted, and wrestling with himself, his demons and her impossible longing to return to the unattainable sea, other world of a life with The Stranger.
 Conradi is benign and white-suited, a middle aged man who gradually realises he has the power he needs over Bolette to get what he wants, and force her into marriage.

 The Lady From the Sea confronts the need for liberation and mutual respect within marriage, the only way to achieve true freedom.
 Wangel makes a supreme effort to let Ellida go, and finds he has won her back by doing so.
 It is therefore ironic that his young daughter Bolette should meanwhile be compromising her own freedom, believing she can is escaping the constraints of her life while imprisoning herself in a union she does not want.
-The production suggests that, pulling away from Arnholm at the end, she may realise her mistake, but it is very like Ibsen to avoid a clear-cut resolution.
-We may free ourselves when men can accept the equal agency of women, but desire for the impossible will always be there, the belief that a different and better version of our lives calling to us from somewhere out to sea.
+The production suggests that, as she pulls away from Arnholm at the very end, she may realise her mistake, but it is very like Ibsen to avoid a clear-cut resolution.
+If men can accept the equal agency of women perhaps we can all liberate ourselves, but the desire for the impossible will always be there, the belief that a different and better version of our lives calling to us from somewhere out to sea.